 No major connection here, no gif associative trail, just a pile of GIF detritus.

-The post "A Big Box Full of A Lot of Little GIFs" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2014/06/box-of-gifs/) on June 8, 2014.
+The post "A Big Box Full of A Lot of Little GIFs" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2014/06/box-of-gifs/) on June 8, 2014.